UselessGuru/UG-Miner/README.md

       UIStyle automatically switches to full during benchmarking.
       Press key 's' in the console window to switch UIStyle.

-   In session console the following hot keys are supported
+   In session console the following hot keys are supported:

       1: Toggle Listing pool balances (currently off)
       2: Toggle Listing all optimal miners (currently off)